 - (i) When was your central heating system or partial central heating system installed?
-New boiler installed in 2022 radiators have been in the flat longer than I have. - (ii) Do you have a maintenance contract for the central heating system?
+2022 new Worcester Bosch combi boiler installed.
+New radiators installed in 3 rooms. - (ii) Do you have a maintenance contract for the central heating system?

 If you have answered yes, please give details of the company with which you have a maintenance contract: